19bufordcarl/CarlRPG/TTRPGs/Myth & Shadow/Referee Specific/Economy/Detailed Prices/Detailed Price List.md

 	Scales, jeweler’s		1	75
 	Tweezers, jeweler’s		-	1

-Gem Costs Should be Listed in Dungeon Loot
+Gem and metal costs should be listed in Dungeon Loot
 ```
 ## Landowner
 PCs may want to start purchasing land when they get wealthy.